 Diocese of Kottapuram, India,

 to assist families in time of need, to care for the elderly and the disabled, educate farm workers and help finance small cottage industries that help communities to grow and prosper.
 Learn, pray and collect your monetary offerings from savings by preparing simpler meals or making other sacrifices for those living in harsh poverty conditions.
 Give in solidarity with those less fortunate.
 Donate here!
 Also, Lenten Offering Coin Sacks are provided in your church bulletin Forum on the Sunday before Ash Wednesday, before Lent begins.

-Please return your cash and/or check contributions on Palm Sunday, April 9, 2017.
-Checks are payable to: St. Francis of Assisi, 2150 Frieze Ave., Ann Arbor, MI 48104). with “India” on the memo line.
+Please return your cash and/or check contributions on Palm Sunday in the collection basket.
+Checks are payable to: St. Francis of Assisi Parish (2150 Frieze Ave., Ann Arbor, MI 48104). with “India” on the memo line.
 Thank You for your contributions toward this effort.
 Learn more and donate here at:

 Lenten Almsgiving for the Church in the Catholic Diocese of Kottapuram, India.

 Workers, especially those physically and/or mentally challenged workers, because they are the most vulnerable group whom we are working with.
 It is our dream to have a special place for them, with special facilities like ramp, conducive toilets, and conducive seats for star-making.
 Now it is very hazardous way they coming to the centre and working as they have to bent too much to do the work.
 The building, a conducive place for them will really be an expansive project for us at this time, which may come around 50000 USD.
 Still your contribution will be very valid whatever it may be.
 Kindly pray during the first week for this intention, that this dream of ours will be fulfilled at the earliest.”